stonelouse/learn-python-01/chp009_shell_scripts/README.009.03.dom_manipulation.md

 - continued see [hartl](../README.md#hartl) p.245

 - We want to implement a commandline script that
-  1. Takes an arbitrary URL argument at the command line
+  1. Takes an arbitrary URL argument at the command-line
   1. Downloads the HTML
   1. Manipulates its content using the DOM
   1. Removes the references (anchor elements)
   1. Collects and prints the paragraph

+### BeautifulSoup

-- For HTML-processing, we use the [*"Beautiful Soap"*](https://pypi.org/project/beautifulsoup4/) package.
+- For HTML-processing, we use the [*"Beautiful Soup"*](https://pypi.org/project/beautifulsoup4/) package.
   … which has a powerful HTML parser.

   see also